quytelda/kpp-tool/README.md

 where `KPP_FILE` is the path to a preset file.
 If no path is provided, the program will attempt to read a file from `stdin`.

-There are generally two kinds of command line flags:
+There are generally three kinds of command line flags:

+1. Mode flags select special alternative program modes like "help mode" or "dump xml mode".
+Only one mode can be selected for a given program invocation.
-1. Operation flags correspond to specific actions the program can take with a preset, such as looking up properties or changing the preset's name.
+2. Operation flags correspond to specific actions the program can take with a preset, such as looking up properties or changing the preset's name.
 These flags are executed in the order they are provided.
-2. Global flags configure global program settings that affect all operations, like enabling overwrite mode.
+3. Global flags configure global program settings that affect all operations, like enabling overwrite mode.
 The position and order of these flags does not matter - they can appear anywhere on the command line.